Learning Multi-Agent Coordination through Connectivity-driven Communication: Introduction

 \section{Introduction}

 In reinforcement learning (RL), an agent learns to take sequential decisions by mapping its observations of the world to actions using a reward as feedback signal \cite{sutton1998introduction}.
-In the last years, deep artificial neural networks \cite{lecun2015deep,schmidhuber2015deep} have been leveraged to improve the learning ability of RL algorithms in a number of ways, e.g. as policy function approximators to map observations to actions.
-The resulting deep reinforcement learning algorithms (DRL) have recently achieved unprecedented performance in single-agent tasks, e.g. in playing Go \cite{silver2016mastering} and Atari \cite{mnih2015human,vinyals2019grandmaster} games.
+In the last few years, deep artificial neural networks \cite{lecun2015deep,schmidhuber2015deep} have been leveraged to improve the learning ability of RL algorithms in a number of ways, e.g. as policy function approximators to map observations to actions and to learn informative data representations.
+The resulting deep reinforcement learning algorithms (DRL) have recently achieved unprecedented performance in single-agent tasks, e.g. in playing Go \cite{silver2016mastering} and Atari games \cite{mnih2015human,vinyals2019grandmaster}.

 Multi-agent reinforcement learning (MARL) extends RL to problems characterized by the interplay of multiple agents operating in a shared environment.
 This is a scenario that is typical of many real-world applications including robot navigation \cite{tanner2005towards}, autonomous vehicles coordination \cite{brunet1995multi}, traffic management \cite{dresner2004multiagent}, and supply chain management \cite{lee2008multi}.
 Compared to single-agent systems, MARL presents additional layers of complexity.
 When multiple learners interact with each other, the environment becomes highly non-stationary from the point of view of each individual actor \cite{hernandez2017survey}.
 Moreover, credit assignment \cite{rahaie2009toward}, which is the ability to determine how the actions of each individual agent impact on the overall system performance, becomes particularly difficult \cite{harati2007knowledge,yliniemi2014multi,agogino2004unifying}.